-Thalassemia and Other Disorders of Hemoglobin Synthesis (Nov 2020) Revised: November 2020 Authors/Reviewers: Dr. Christopher Keirns, Maj Luke Menner, and Maj Laura Bridge (ACS Internal Medicine)
+Thalassemia and Other Disorders of Hemoglobin Synthesis

+Authors/Reviewers: Dr. Christopher Keirns, Dr. Luke Menner, Maj Cody Hedrick, and Lt Col Laura Bridge (ACS Internal Medicine); Col Kevin Heacock (Aerospace Medicine Branch Chief)

-Significant Changes: Updated to reflect the most recent MSD.
+Significant Changes: None.

 Any disorder of hemoglobin synthesis is disqualifying for all flying class and SWA duties.
-Thalassemia syndromes are included under this broader category of hemoglobin synthesis disorders.
+These disqualifying hemoglobin synthesis disorders include the thalassemia syndromes.
 However, silent thalassemia carrier states (minima), asymptomatic α -thalassemia trait (minor), and asymptomatic β -thalassemia trait (minor) are not disqualifying if all other aeromedical standards are met.
+Please cross-reference the Medical Standards Directory and Air Force Waiver Guide for all potentially disqualifying conditions.

-Sickle cell disease, symptomatic sickle cell trait, heterozygous sickle cell trait combined with another variant hemoglobin (including any form of β -thalassemia), or any other red blood cell (RBC) sickling syndrome are disqualifying for all flying class, GBO, ATC, and SWA duties, as well as for retention.
+Sickle cell disease, symptomatic sickle cell trait, heterozygous sickle cell trait combined with another variant hemoglobin (including any form of β -thalassemia), or any other red blood cell (RBC) sickling syndrome are disqualifying for all flying class, ATC, GBO, OSF, and SWA duties, as well as for retention.
 When a silent thalassemia carrier state, asymptomatic α -thalassemia trait, or asymptomatic β -thalassemia trait co-exists with another variant hemoglobin, then this combination is disqualifying for all flying class and SWA duties.
-Sickle cell disease, symptomatic sickle trait, and other RBC sickling syndromes including heterozygous sickle cell trait with β -thalassemia are addressed in the Air Force Waiver Guide chapter Sickle Cell Disease/Trait & Heterozygous Sickling Disorders.
+Sickle cell disease, symptomatic sickle trait, and other RBC sickling syndromes including heterozygous sickle cell trait with β -thalassemia are addressed in the Waiver Guide chapter Sickle Cell Disease/Trait & Heterozygous Sickling Disorders.

 Anemia is independently disqualifying for all flying class and SWA duties when the hemoglobin concentration remains consistently below the aeromedical standard.
-Please refer to the Aerospace Medicine Waiver Guide chapter on Anemia for the aeromedical standards pertaining to the lower limit of hemoglobin concentration.
+Please refer to the Waiver Guide chapter on Anemia for further information

-Depending on the type of thalassemia syndrome or hemoglobinopathy, individuals may develop splenomegaly.
-The finding of splenomegaly is disqualifying for all flying class, GBO, ATC, and SWA duties, as well as for retention.
-Severe or refractory hemoglobinopathies (including thalassemia syndromes) may be treated with splenectomy, which is disqualifying for all flying class, GBO, ATC, and SWA duties, as well as for retention.
-Please refer to the Aerospace Medicine Waiver Guide chapter on Splenectomy for more information.
+Splenomegaly may complicate some thalassemia syndromes or hemoglobinopathies.
+The finding of splenomegaly is disqualifying for all flying class, ATC, GBO, OSF, and SWA duties, as well as for retention.
+Severe or refractory hemoglobinopathies (including thalassemia syndromes) may be treated with splenectomy, which is disqualifying for all flying class, ATC, GBO, OSF, and SWA duties, as well as for retention.
+Please refer to the Waiver Guide chapter on Splenectomy for more information.

 Waiver may be considered on a case-by-case basis for individuals with a thalassemia syndrome other than silent carrier states, asymptomatic α -thalassemia trait, and asymptomatic β -thalassemia trait.
 Waiver may also be considered on a case-by-case basis for individuals with other disorders of hemoglobin synthesis.
-In general, waivers are not recommended for individuals with disorders of hemoglobin synthesis that result in anemia of aeromedical significance or who are at risk for decompensation during periods of increased physiologic stress.
+In general, waivers are not recommended for individuals with disorders of hemoglobin synthesis that result in anemia of aeromedical or operational significance or who are at risk for decompensation during periods of increased physiologic stress.